 Requirements for a Bachelor of Arts degree are 30 semester credit hours of which 24 must be at the upper-division level (junior or senior level).
-Two courses are specifically required for the major: SOC 403 and SOC 427.
-Students have the option of applying 3 semester credits in anthropology toward the major in Sociology.
-However, duplication of an anthropology course in a student's sociology program by applying the same course to both major and minor requirements is not permitted.
+Three courses are specifically required for the major: SOC 403, SOC 427 and one three credit hour course in Anthropology selected from the list below.
+One of the following courses will fulfill the Anthropology requirement: ANTH 301, ANTH 333, ANTH 427, ANTH 437.
+The same anthropology course cannot be applied to both the major and minor requirements.